origranot/reduced.to/README.md

 ### About:

 I created this repo a long time ago (more than 3 years), made this public for Hacktoberfest!
 This is a very good opportunity for beginners to start their journey with open source.
 All PR's are welcome!

 ## Ideas for contributing (Updating)

-- UI improvments:
+- UI improvements:
   - Animations
   - Dark/Light mode toggle
   - Fonts?